Menu

 What are the areas of English?

-In Y1 to Y6 pupils at Sellindge Primary School will be taught the National Curriculum in England: English programmes of study.
+In Years 1 to 6, pupils at Sellindge Primary School will be taught the National Curriculum in England: English programmes of study.

 Accelerated Reader